daq-tools/kotori/doc/source/handbook/forwarders/http-api-export.rst

 *****
 Setup
 *****
-This can be achieved by configuring a generic HTTP-to-InfluxDB forwarder application:
+This can be achieved by configuring a generic forwarder application:

 .. literalinclude:: ../../_static/content/etc/examples/forwarders/http-api-export.ini
     :language: ini